meelkor/polybar-gmail/readme.md

 `--title-format` - when title is enabled, this option specifies its format, %s is then substituted with the e-mail's subject

+`--title-clip` - when specified, title is always clipped to given number of characters

 `-e` or `--tenant` - specify which credentials file should be used

 ### Example